Precipitation

 Precipitation forms through the following processes:

-1. Condensation: Water vapor turns into tiny cloud droplets.
+1. Condensation: Water vapour turns into tiny cloud droplets.

 2. Coalescence: Droplets combine to form larger droplets.